LSFF is committed to providing the best experience for all of our audiences.

 If you have any feedback or suggestions about improving the accessibility of the LSFF website, please email firstname.lastname@example.org

-London Short Film Festival are proud to have been awarded the BFI's Screen Diversity mark of good practice.
+London Short Film Festival are proud to have been awarded the BFI's Screen Diversity mark of good practice for the second year running.
 LSFF are committed to representing diversity on-screen and throughout the festival.

 Please keep an eye out for LSFF volunteers with feedback forms that you can tell us what you think!
 You can also email email@example.com with any questions, comments or additional feedback.